-Yes, but the refund must be deposited by the due date for filing your tax return (not counting extensions).
-In addition, IRS direct deposits of federal tax refunds won't indicate which year the IRA contribution is for.
+Yes.
+In order for the contribution to apply for the prior year, the refund must be deposited to your IRA by the due date for filing your tax return (not counting extensions) for the prior year.
+You can have your refund (or part of it) directly deposited to a traditional IRA or Roth IRA, but not a SIMPLE IRA.
+IRS direct deposits of federal tax refunds won't indicate for which year the IRA contribution is intended.
 If you want all your refund deposited into your IRA, you don't use Form 8888, Allocation of Refund; you do it on your tax return.

-• As with all IRA deposits, the account owner is responsible for informing the IRA trustee of the year for which the deposit is intended, for ensuring that contributions don't exceed annual contribution limitations and that contributions are timely made.
+- As with all IRA deposits, the account owner is responsible for verifying the deposit amount and that the deposit was timely made and ensuring that contributions don't exceed annual contribution limitations.

-If you fail to notify the IRA trustee of the intended year for the deposit, the IRA trustee can assume the deposit is for the current year (for example, a refund received in 2025 is deposited as a contribution for 2025 and not for 2024).
+If you fail to notify the IRA trustee of the intended year for the deposit, the IRA trustee may assume the deposit is for the current year (for example, a refund received in 2026 is deposited as a contribution for 2026 rather than for 2025).

 The IRS isn't responsible for the contribution amounts or timeliness related to an IRA direct deposit.